 CAUSES OF FIRE AND FATALITIES

-1 | FIRE SAFETY IN THE KITCHEN
+1 FIRE SAFETY IN THE KITCHEN

 With the exception of cooking equipment, the majority of electrical fires are a result of electricity supply (e.g. wiring, cabling and plugs) but big products, such as washing machines, tumble dryers and dishwashers, are also common culprits to be aware of in the home.
 Furthermore, as seen in reports by the London Fire Brigade 2015, even mirrors can start a fire if left near a window.

-SAME CAMPAIGN

-Based on 10 years of research, the Staffordshire Fire and Rescue Service's SAME Campaign identifies the main factors which put people at risk of dying in a fire:
+TO PREVENT FIRE IN THE HOME/KITCHEN